NanoComp/meep/doc/docs/Scheme_Tutorials/Material_Dispersion.md

 unix% meep material-dispersion.ctl | tee material-dispersion.out
 ```

 we can then `grep` for the frequencies and the computed dielectric function, and plot it.
-First, let's plot the dispersion relation $\omega(k)$ for the real part of ω:
+First, let's plot the dispersion relation $\omega(k)$ for the real part of $\omega$:

 <center>
 ![](../images/Material-dispersion-bands.png)